firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 * The addition of `asset_id` won’t accelerate this particular query, but adding it is not detrimental.
 * Although `event_type` has low cardinality, because it’s contained in the `WHERE` clause, adding it to the primary index has some benefit.

-### Example&mdash;using virtual columns
+### Example&mdash;using columns

-Virtual columns are most often used in a primary index to:
+Columns are most often used in a primary index to:

 * Accommodate functions that alter column values.
 * Calculate hash values for columns that contain long strings.

-A virtual-column example for a function that transforms a column value is shown below.

-#### Step 1&mdash;create the fact table with the virtual column in the index
+#### Step 1&mdash;create the fact table with the column in the index
 {: .no_toc}

 The example DDL below creates a fact table similar to the one earlier in this section.
 However, it adds the `upper_playerid` column.
-The table creates this virtual column to store the result of an `UPPER` function that upper-cases `playerid` values during the `INSERT INTO` operation.
+The table creates this column to store the result of an `UPPER` function that upper-cases `playerid` values during the `INSERT INTO` operation.

 The `PRIMARY INDEX` clause uses the `upper_playerid` column because that column is used in analytics queries.